Islamic Tradition

 That makes Islamic guardian-angel belief distinct from Christian personal guardian devotion and from New Age guide language.
 Islamic angel guardianship should be read through Qur'anic vocabulary and hadith reception before it is compared with other systems.

-This is why guardian-angel tradition has to stay comparative: Christian, Jewish, Islamic, and New Age contexts share the word guardian while using different source layers.
+This is why guardian-angel tradition has to stay comparative: Islamic, Christian, Jewish, and New Age contexts may share the word guardian while describing different kinds of angelic care, authority, and accountability.

 Rev. Maria SantosM.Div., Interfaith Seminary